Marie Antoinette: French Revolution before Varennes (1789–1791)

-Marie Antoinette continued to perform charitable functions and attend religious ceremonies, but dedicated most of her time to her children.
+Marie Antoinette continued to perform charitable functions and attend religious ceremonies, but she dedicated most of her time to her children.
 She also played an important political, albeit not public, role between 1789 and 1791 when she had a complex set of relationships with several key actors of the early period of the French Revolution.
-One of the most important was Necker, the Prime Minister of Finances (Premier ministre des finances).
-Despite her dislike of him, she played a decisive role in his return to the office.
-She blamed him for his support of the Revolution and did not regret his resignation in 1790.
+One of the most important was Prime Minister of Finances Necker.
+She blamed him for his support of the revolution and did not regret his resignation in 1790.

-Lafayette, one of the former military leaders in the American War of Independence (1775–1783), served as the warden of the royal family in his position as commander-in-chief of the Garde Nationale.
-Despite his dislike of the queen—he detested her as much as she detested him and at one time had even threatened to send her to a convent—he was persuaded by the mayor of Paris, Jean Sylvain Bailly, to work and collaborate with her, and allowed her to see Fersen a number of times.
+Lafayette served as the warden of the royal family.
+Despite his dislike of the queen—he detested her as much as she detested him and at one time had even threatened to send her to a convent—he was persuaded by Mayor of Paris Jean Sylvain Bailly to work and collaborate with her, and allowed her to see Fersen a number of times.
 He even went as far as exiling the Duke of Orléans, who was accused by the queen of fomenting trouble.
 His relationship with the king was more cordial.
-As a liberal aristocrat, he did not want the fall of the monarchy but rather the establishment of a liberal one, similar to that of the United Kingdom, based on cooperation between the king and the people, as was to be defined in the Constitution of 1791.

-Despite her attempts to remain out of the public eye, Marie Antoinette was falsely accused in the libelles of having an affair with Lafayette, whom she loathed, and, as was published in Le Godmiché Royal ("The Royal Dildo"), and of having a sexual relationship with the English baroness Lady Sophie Farrell of Bournemouth, a well-known lesbian of the time.
+As a liberal aristocrat, he did not want the fall of the monarchy but rather the establishment of a liberal one, similar to that of Great Britain, based on cooperation between the king and the people, as was to be defined in the Constitution of 1791.
+Despite her attempts to remain out of the public eye, Marie Antoinette was falsely accused in the libelles of having an affair with Lafayette.
 Publication of such calumnies continued to the end, climaxing at her trial with an accusation of incest with her son.
 There is no evidence to support the accusations.